-used open defecation as a measure of access to and quality of sanitation/sewerage.
+Numerous research studies have shown that the big gap in Child malnutrition [stunting (height for age), under-weight (weigh for age)] between India and other lower middle -income countries (LMICs) is due to open defecation.
+A few have associated it with poor sewage and sanitation systems, such as in slums and small towns.
+Most of these studies have used open defecation as a measure of access to and quality of sanitation/sewerage.
 In our cross-State analysis based on data from NFHS 4 and 5, we use a number of other measures of access to, and quality of, the sanitation system such as unimproved sanitation facility, use of shared and unshared facilities, which are, or not, connected to a piped sewer line or septic tank.
-The results confirm that open defecation is a significant factor in explaining Cross- State variation in child (under 5 year) Stunting (height for age) and Under-weight (weight for age), and that the quality of the sanitation system (unimproved sanitation facility and improved sanitation facilities) also matters (table 13).
-Further, Per capita income (PCNSD) is not significant for child malnutrition, except in selected cases.59 No other factors like other diseases (dihorea or respitory disease), breast feeding, vitamin supplements is significant deternminant of crosscountry variation in child malnutrition.
+The results confirm that open defecation is a significant factor in explaining Cross- State variation in child (under 5 year) Stunting (height for age) and Under-weight (weight for age), and that the quality of the sanitation system also matters (table 13).
+Further, Per capita income (PCNSD) is not significant for child malnutrition.59 Other factors like breast feeding, vitamin supplements and other illness like raspatory disease are not statistically significant determinants of cross-State variation in child malnutrition (stunting & Under-weight).